Bi-Level optimization for interpolation-based parameter estimation of differential equations: Introduction

 Inverse problem or parameter estimation is a process of obtaining the best parameters of, in this case, ordinary differential equations, given measurements of states.
 Sequential optimization or single-shooting method formulates this problem as a nonlinear optimization problem \citep{vassiliadis1994solution1, vassiliadis1994solution2}.
 This optimization problem, with the parameters as the decision variables, minimizes the mean squared error between predicted and measured states.
 Single-shooting method is difficult to converge for long trajectories, poor initial estimates of the parameters, and highly nonlinear or complex dynamics.
 Multiple-shooting addresses some of these issues by dividing the trajectory into small intervals, which can be handled in parallel, while adding continuity equations as equality constraints to the optimization problem \citep{bock1984multiple}.
 This comes at the cost of incorporating states as decision variables, thereby increasing the dimensions of the optimization problem.
 However, because of the dynamic nature of constraints, the Jacobians and the Hessians of the optimization problem can be computed efficiently.
 Additionally, the sparse structure of the Hessian can be leveraged by sparse linear solvers, to solve the KKT system more efficiently \citep{Bock1983, doi:10.1137/S1052623401399216, doi:10.1137/S0036144504444711, Andersson2019}.
 On the other hand, condensing \citep{bock1984multiple, Bock1983} replaces the updates in the states with updates only in the parameters, consequently reducing the dimensionality of Newton-based optimization problems.

 These methods, however, require calculating sensitivities \citep{kidger2021on}, which can be computationally expensive.
 To address this, we use interpolation for parameter estimation as in \citep{bellman1971use, doi:10.1137/0903003}, which is demonstrated only for linearly separable parameters.
 Interpolation techniques have been used to obtain initial estimates of linearly separable parameters that are sufficiently close to their original value \cite{calver2021using}, which are then used in shooting-based optimization problems.
 Interpolation has also been used as a computationally cheaper and more stable alternative to computing sensitivities of ordinary differential equations \citep{vajda1986direct}.
 It is also applied in cascading or bi-level optimization frameworks \citep{ramsay2007parameter}, where, at each iteration, the inner problem fits a linear combination of basis functions or an interpolation function based on the parameters at that iteration, while the outer problem minimizes the squared error between experimental and predicted states using the interpolation function.
-On the other hand, interpolation can also be used to approximate derivatives \citep{biegler2007overview, chen2008efficient} thereby eliminating the need for integration and solving the overall optimization problem over algebraic equations.
+Alternatively, interpolation can be used to approximate the states in classical collocation methods \citep{biegler2010nonlinear, chen2008efficient}, thereby eliminating the need for numerical integration and recasting the overall optimization problem as one with algebraic equations.
+However, these methods require that initial state estimates provided by the user be sufficiently close to the true states.
+A stringent requirement that typically necessitates ad hoc methods to find suitable initial estimates, and therefore requires intervention from domain experts.